debadaracco/WordPressSimplify/README.md

 ## License

-WordPressSimplify is available under the MIT license.
+WordPressSimplify is available under the GPL-3.0 license.
 See the LICENSE file for more info.